 Facebook nixes developers conference due to coronavirus

-San Francisco, Feb 27 (AFP) Facebook on Thursday cancelled its annual F8 developers conference over fears about the possible spread of the novel coronavirus The gathering in the Silicon Valley city of San Jose typically draws thousands of software makers from around the world who collaborate with the tech giant on the programming of its platform.
+Facebook on Thursday canceled its annual F8 developers conference, the biggest annual event for the US tech giant, over fears about the possible spread of the novel coronavirus The gathering in the Silicon Valley city of San Jose -- which had been set for early May -- typically draws thousands of software makers from around the world who collaborate with the tech giant on its platform.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)